 If an employee is on a Temp Assignment, it must be ended before the Separation PCR can be submitted.
 The employee will first need to return to their base—and their Base Leader must be the one who submits the PCR.

-You’ll need to attach a copy of the employee’s written resignation to the PCR.
+REMEMBER: You’ll need to attach a copy of the employee’s written resignation to the PCR.
 If you already have the completed Departing Personnel Checklist (DPC), you can attach that when you submit the PCR.
-If the completed DPC is not available, you can submit to the HR Solutions Center (HRSC) via an AskHR ticket.
+If the completed DPC is not available, you can submit to the HR Help Line via an AskHR ticket.